VenturaNotes/Knowledge/- Topics/Algorithm.md

 ## Source[^8]
 - An algorithm is a set of instructions that tells a computer system how to solve a problem or perform a computation.
 Algorithms help computer systems find the best way to solve a problem by sorting and processing large amounts of data.
 Algorithms enable computers to automatically make decisions and execute them accordingly.
+## Source[^9]
+- A set of well-defined rules for solving a problem in a finite number of steps.
+Algorithms are extensively used in computer science.
+The steps in the algorithm are translated into a series of instructions that the computer can understand.
+These instructions form the computer program.
 ## References

 [^1]: https://computerscienced.co.uk/site/ocr-computer-science-gcse-j277/2-1-algorithms-quizzes/2-1-algorithms-quiz-10-questions/